 NOTE: If you’re new to working with bias tape, the number one rule is ‘slow and steady wins the race.’
 You’re sewing around a curve, which is trickier than a straight line and are binding several layers.
 Don’t fear the pin!
 Use plenty, removing them as you go.
 For more hints, check out our tutorial:Bias Binding: Figuring Yardage, Cutting, Making, Attaching.

-- Also remember, as mentioned above, the original version of this hot pad is from our Kitchen Confections series and includes many more photos.
+- Also remember, as mentioned above, the original version of this hot pad includes many more photos.
 The steps are nearly identical with the main variance being the grommeted hanging loop.
+If you are new on your sewing adventure, it may help you to review both tutorials prior to jumping in.

 Project Design: Alicia Thommas